 Source of our innovation

 The hunger for data is also impacted by end-user demand for unlimited data capabilities.
-Offering unlimited data is one way that operators fight for subscribers, while driving huge data requirements on the network.
+Offering unlimited data is one way that operators fight for subscribers while driving huge data requirements on the network.
 If an existing network wants to offer unlimited data, the operator needs to upgrade the network significantly.
-Ceragon has applied our innovations to enable interfacing to existing towers, antennas and systems, and bringing up their capacity seamlessly.
+Ceragon has applied our innovations to enable interfacing to existing towers, antennas, and systems and bring up their capacity seamlessly.
 We are doing that by providing all sorts of new capabilities and equipment that enable the use of different spectrum bands.
-If we once used only classical microwave, we now also utilize millimeter wave technologies that allow us to add a lot more capacity.
+If we once used only classical microwaves, we now also utilize millimeter wave technologies that allow us to add a lot more capacity.
 We do all this to provide the growing capacities needed by data-hungry end users.
 As the largest and number one independent wireless backhaul specialist, Ceragon is able to drive the market through our technological innovation, thereby helping operators feed the growing hunger for data.